Preserving Paradise Simulation

 About the Game

-Welcome to an immersive and thought-provoking serious game developed by Prof. Florian Kapmeier from the ESB Business School and Prof. Paolo Goncalves from the Università della Svizzera italiana.
-The game explores the complex interplay between tourism-driven economic growth and environmental degradation in Small Island Developing States (SIDS), using the Maldives as a case study.
-The core of the game is the PPS Simulator that provides real-time feedback to users and hence enables users to test policies on their own.
+In the game, participants explore the complex interplay between tourism-driven economic growth and environmental degradation in Small Island Developing States (SIDS) with the Maldives as a case study.
+The game is designed around the interactive version of a simulator published in Kapmeier & Goncaves (2018).
+The simulator provides real-time feedback to users and enables them users to test policies on their own.

 How does it work?

-Participants collaborate to reach an agreement reducing cumulative waste in the Maldives.
-Throughout the event, they confront climate science, engage in political drama, and test their ambitions against the simulator.
-The experience prompts reflection on how it challenges assumptions about climate action and global equity.
+In the game, participants learn how to work together to reach an agreement reducing cumulative waste in the Maldives while enjoying economic growth.
+Throughout the event, participants are confronted with the SDGs, engage in political drama, and test their solutions with the simulator.
 The aim is to provide an interactive exploration of sustainable development complexities and the delicate balance between environmental preservation and economic factors.

-The Preserving Paradise Simulation is ideal for groups ranging from 8 to 50 people and can be conducted either online or in-person.
-While the standard duration is 1.5 to 2.5 hours, it can be condensed to just 60 minutes if needed.
-The game is versatile, catering to diverse audiences, including high school students, community members, industry professionals, and policymakers.
-All the necessary materials and tools for the game are accessible for free in multiple languages on this website.
+The Preserving Paradise Simulation is ideal for groups ranging from 8 to 50 people and can be conducted online or in-person.
+While on average, the game lasts for about 1.5 hours, the game can be condensed to just 60 minutes or extended to 2.5 hours, if needed.
+The game is versatile and is aimed at different target groups, including students, community members, business professionals and policy makers.
+All necessary game materials including the simulator are accessible for free via this website.

 Leading the Game